eng-105/eng-105.github.io/slides/syllabus.md

 *Don't* be one of my students who loses their essay because they wrote it in a web browser and lost their work when the page refreshed. *Don't* leave your essay tab open for days.
 Save it somewhere and close the tab.

+You might want to email me a draft of a paper to see if you're on the right track.
+Please attach these as a Word document; don't paste the draft into the body of an email -- that's very difficult to read.

 :::

 ## Grading and Assignments